Bahar0900/Node.js-Development-Guide/Task-5/README.md

 ## Overview

-This lab provides hands-on experience with **Express.js**, a minimal and flexible Node.js web framework.
-By completing this lab, you will learn how to:

-- Set up an Express application
+This lab provides hands-on experience with Express.js, a minimal and flexible Node.js web framework.
+By completing this lab, you will learn how to set up an Express application, implement basic routing, handle different HTTP methods such as GET, POST, PUT, and DELETE, work with URL parameters and query strings, and serve static files like HTML and CSS.
-- Implement basic routing
-- Handle different HTTP methods (GET, POST, PUT, DELETE)
-- Work with URL parameters and query strings
-- Serve static files like HTML and CSS

 ---